-What "overgrown" actually means in Northern California
+What does "overgrown" actually mean in Northern California?

 Most overgrown-lot calls in the Sacramento valley and foothills land in a predictable mix: Himalayan blackberry along fence lines and drainages, scrub oak and manzanita on dry slopes, knee-high to chest-high annual grass through the open areas, and pockets of dead fuel under the canopy.
 Add in dumped construction debris, old fencing, and volunteer trees that grew through the gaps and you have the standard clearing scope.
 The right approach changes with density: light annual grass is mow-and-mulch work; brushy understory needs a brush mower or skid steer with a forestry head; established blackberry mounds and scrub usually need a tracked machine plus haul-off.

-Who calls about overgrown lots
+Who calls about overgrown lots?

 - Estate buyers and inheritors who took over a neglected parcel and need it cleaned before listing or building